atzori/atzori.github.io/index.md

 Scientific Conference Organization:
+ - Tutorial/Demo Chair of [ITADATA 2023](https://www.itadata.it/2023/committees), the 2nd Italian Conference on Big Data and Data Science, Naples, Italy (Sept 11-13, 2023)
  - co-Chair and Local Organizer of the [Post-SEBD2020](https://sebd2020.unica.it/workshop-post-sebd), Workshop Post-SEBD in memory of *Prof. Antonio Picariello* (Villasimius, September 3-7, 2020)
  - PC Chair of [SEBD 2020](https://sebd2020.unica.it/) 28th Italian Symposium on Advanced Database Systems (online due to covid-19 emergency, June 21-24 2020)
  - Publicity Chair of the [2020 IEEE International Conference on Semantic Computing (ICSC2020)](http://www.ieee-icsc.org)